mcfletch/2daypython/listindexing.rst

 List Indexing
 =============

-How do we get an object *out* of a list after we've put one in?
+How do we get objects *out* of :doc:`lists` after we've put them in?

 .. doctest::